COVID-19 in Quebec: What you need to know on Saturday | CBC News

 The latest:

-- There are 1,197 people in hospital (a decrease of 68), including 167 in intensive care (a decrease of five).
+- There are 981 people in hospital (a decrease of 49), including 129 in intensive care (a decrease of two).
 Here's a guide to the numbers.

-- Hair dressers, tattoo parlours and other personal-care businesses will be able to reopen June 15.
+- The province is allowing training for team sports like soccer and baseball to resume, but there will be no games, for now, and players will have to practise physical distancing.

+As the pandemic took hold in Quebec, with especially tragic consequences in perennially understaffed long-term care homes, regional health authorities in Montreal and Laval redeployed workers in health-care-related fields to make up for the critical shortages.

 Comments